-Following an applicant's submission of their lead contact's information, the applicant will receive access to Tier I of the RFP in Epicenter, the online document management, compliance, and performance platform used by I&I. Applicants who have not received Epicenter logins by March 5, 2021 should call the Office of Innovation & Incubation at (773) 553-1530.
+Following an applicant's submission of their lead contact's information, the applicant will receive access to Tier I of the RFP in Epicenter.
+Applicants who have not received Epicenter logins by March 5, 2022 should call the Office of Innovation & Incubation at (773) 553-1530.
 Applicants must submit electronic versions of all proposal materials through Epicenter by the stated submission deadline.
 We recommend that teams begin uploading materials in the week prior to the submission deadline to provide time to troubleshoot potential technical issues.